jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Pricing/Price-Overview.md

 Note:

-The EIP prices are different depending on the nodes and ISP Line.
+The Elastic IP prices are different depending on the nodes and ISP Line type.
 The specific price is subject to the node and ISP Line selected at the time of purchase.